Estimated reading time: 7 minutes

 3. WHAT ARE THE BEST FOODS TO TAKE WHEN BACKPACKING?

 While backpacking meal planning, you need to consider minimizing the number of fresh foods.
-These foods are convenient for only a day or two, although others, like carrots, may have a longer shelf life.
+These foods are convenient for only a day or two, although others, like carrots, may have a longer life shelf life.

 Dry foods like instant rice, drink mixes, noodles and pasta occupy minimal space in your bag and are light, especially when walking for a long journey.
+An inclusion of dehydrated or freeze-dried foods will give you an above-average taste, although they are relatively costly.

 4. WHAT IS A GOOD IDEA FOR BREAKFAST?

+Backpacking breakfasts can come with a simple menu or a sumptuous spread which include coffee, meat, pancakes and eggs.
 You may avoid a lavish meal depending on the amount of time that you will be spending away from home by going for a lighter option of dry cereals, powdered milk or instant tea or coffee.

 5. WHAT IS A GOOD IDEA FOR LUNCH?